dmlc/dgl/examples/pytorch/ogb/seal_ogbl/README.md

 | Paper Test Results |  48.80%&plusmn;3.16% |    64.74%&plusmn;0.43% | 30.56%&plusmn;3.86%* |   87.67%&plusmn;0.32r% |
 | Our Test Results |  49.48%&plusmn;2.52% |    64.23%&plusmn;0.57% | 27.93%&plusmn;4.19% |   86.29%&plusmn;0.47% |

-\* Note that the relative large gap on ogbl-ddi may come from the high varience of results on this dataset.
+\* Note that the relatively large gap on ogbl-ddi may come from the high variance of results on this dataset.
 We get 28.77%&plusmn;3.43% by only changing the sampling seed.

 Reference
 ---------